adobe/adobe.github.com/README.md

 Presenting [Adobe Github Homepage v2.0](http://adobe.github.com), the new central hub for **Adobe Open sources** projects.

-Allowing you to **search through Adobe Github repositories**, you can focus on what you are really passionated about.
+Allowing you to **search through Adobe Github repositories**, you can focus on what you are really passionate about.

 - You are a *web developer*?
 Search the repositories only containing *Javascript* code, because it rocks!
 - You love doing *technology watching*?
-Order by *Popularity*, by *Last Push* or select only the *5 stars (>1k followers)* projects to get the hotest repos!
+Order by *Popularity*, by *Last Push* or select only the *5 stars (>1k followers)* projects to get the hottest repos!
 - You are a *web designer* and want the perfect code editor?
 Search *brackets* and get all the repositories related to this awesome project!
 - You are a *researcher*?
-Check out the project pushed in Open Source by the *Adobe Research* organisation!
+Check out the project pushed in Open Source by the *Adobe Research* organization!

 <h4 align="center"> Adobe + Open Source = ♥ </h4>